G-Ragghianti/newtonCMS/README.md

 # NewtonCMS - a lightweight CMS for mostly static content

-This is not a sophisticated comtent management system, but it is sufficient in scale for many websites.
+This is not a sophisticated content management system, but it is sufficient in scale for many websites.
 It is very easy to deploy and modify as needed.

 ## Installation